kvatnynito/Cybersecurity-Portfolio2/README.md

 Purpose:

-This project develops AWS-native visibility and detection workflows for cloud security monitoring.
+This project develops AWS-native visibility and detection workflows for cloud security monitoring - Turn on logging/monitoring.

 ---